MPX0222/MPX0222.github.io/_pages/about.md

 ======
 <ul>
   <h3>
-    The Hong Kong University of Science and Technology
+    The Hong Kong University of Science and Technology (Guangzhou)
   </h3>
   <p>
     M.Phil. in Data Science and Analytics, 2023.09 - 2025.07 (Expected)